 2017 Dirty Games: Olympic Evictions in Rio de Janeiro.
 Panel participant in debate with Margit Ystanes, José Alejandro Huidobro Goya, and Christopher Gaffney.
 Saná Café, Bergen 7th September.

-Fall 2017: Seminar-leader in KVIK 102: Equality and diversity at the Centre for Women's and Gender Research, UoB.
+Fall 2017: Seminar-leader and guest lecturer in KVIK 102: Equality and diversity at the Centre for Women's and Gender Research, UoB.

 Journal articles and online contents: